ar-to/shufflejs-react/README.md

 - `npm start` runs parcel dev server at http://127.0.0.1:1234/
 - `npm predeeploy` bundles into ./public and its ready to deploy

+To update dependancies
+- `npm outdated` shows all needed updates
+- `npm update` only updates minor versions
+- `npm i -g npm-check-updates && ncu` installs, shows all needed updates
+- `ncu -u && npm install` and prepares all for updating and install new upgrades

 # License